ahmar46/Modal/README.md

-### It is a simple Modal that i made for my Instagram blog.
+### It is a simple Modal, that i made for my Instagram blog.

 ### Technologies Used:- HTML, CSS & Javascript.